Parag0712/readme-file-testing/README.md

   source .venv/bin/activate
   ```

-Deactivate the virtual environment (when done):
+To deactivate the virtual environment when you're done:

 ```bash
 deactivate
 ```

-## 2. Install Django
+## Install Django

 Install Django using `pip`: